SER516/SER516-Team-Cleveland/README.md

 ``` bash
 cd taigaProject
 ```
-After running the command
+Run the command to download required dependencies
 ``` bash
 pip install -r requirements.txt
 ```
-Go to the source folder of the backend application(`cd taigaProject/src`) and run the command-
+Go to the source folder of the backend application(`cd taigaProject/src` or `cd src` depending on the current folder) and run the command-
 ``` bash
 uvicorn main:app
 ```